Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_16.md

 The ui-gmap-marker directive represents a marker inside the map.
 We use the following attributes:

-* coords - where is the scope the marker location will be binded to.
+* coords - where is the scope the marker location will be bound to.
 * options - object that holds the marker options.
 We are going to use the draggable option.
 * events - handling the events on the marker.
 We will use the click event.
 * idKey - where in the scope there exists the unique id of the object that the marker represent.